 Please contact us via the Settings tab to submit feedback and we will get back to you with an update, or otherwise email us at firstname.lastname@example.org

 We can't believe you'd want to leave Limna, but if you really do then please email us on email@example.com (and let us know if there's anything we can do to dissuade you!).

-Absolutely; as each Validation is accurate for that date, start saving your Validations — which you can individually name and add photos to — via a clear button on each Validation Results page.
+Absolutely; as each Appraisal is accurate for that date, start saving your Appraisals — which you can individually name and add photos to — via a clear button on each Appraisal Results page.
 You'll have to create an account to do so, but we think it's worth it.

 Don't be afraid to discuss the possibility of paying in instalments for you a piece you'd like to seriously purchase, as many galleries will allow you to spreads the payments over a year or so rather than supply a lump sum up front.